 What About Total Violent And Property Crime?

 What does the crime rate matter?
 The population is rising.

-Well, even with the population rising, the total property crime and total violent crime is decreasing.
+Well, even with the population rising, the total property crime and total violent crime are decreasing.

 Seeing a trend yet?